Website Navigation for Screen Readers

 Johns Hopkins University created this page to share current information, university guidance, and resources related to changes in the policy landscape for federally funded research.

 New information and resources will be shared here as they become available.
-If you receive any directive from an agency arising from a recent executive order , please contact the JHURA/ORA and your department or divisional leadership.
+If you receive any directive from an agency arising from a recent executive order, please contact your department or divisional leadership along with either ORA ([email protected]) if you are in the School of Medicine or JHURA ([email protected]) for all other divisions.

 Key updates:

-• In coordination with the Office of General Counsel (OGC) and academic leadership in the divisions, including department leaders, we are closely following new developments, and we hope to gain more clarity from our federal agency partners soon.
-Unless you have received a specific agency communication directed at your grant, contract or cooperative agreement and confirmed its validity and interpretation with OGC, please continue to conduct your work as usual.
+• Unless you have received a specific agency communication directed at your grant, contract or cooperative agreement and confirmed its validity and interpretation with Office of the General Counsel (OGC), please continue to conduct your work as usual.

-• If you receive any communication directly from federal funding agencies, please share the original communication (or a write-up if verbal) by email with ORA ([email protected]) if you are in the School of Medicine or JHURA ([email protected]) for all other divisions.
-They will provide guidance and coordinate with OGC.
+• If you receive any other direct communication about an existing award, contract, or proposal from a federal agency, including a questionnaire or other request for information, please first share the original communication (or a write-up if verbal) by email with either ORA ([email protected]) if you are in the School of Medicine or JHURA ([email protected]) for all other divisions.
+They will provide guidance and coordinate with OGC if necessary.

 Announcements